avajs/ava/docs/06-configuration.md

 - `require`: extra modules to require before tests are run.
 Modules are required in the [worker processes](./01-writing-tests.md#process-isolation)
 - `babel`: test file specific Babel options.
 See our [Babel recipe](./recipes/babel.md#configuring-babel) for more details
 - `babel.extensions`: extensions of test files that will be precompiled using AVA's Babel presets.
 Setting this overrides the default `"js"` value, so make sure to include that extension in the list
+- `timeouts`: Timeouts in AVA behave differently than in other test frameworks.
+AVA resets a timer after each test, forcing tests to quit if no new test results were received within the specified timeout.
+This can be used to handle stalled tests.
+See our [Timeout tests](./test-timeouts.md#Test-timouts) for more timeout options.

 Note that providing files on the CLI overrides the `files` option.
 If you've configured a glob pattern, for instance `test/**/*.test.js`, you may want to repeat it when using the CLI: `ava 'test/integration/*.test.js'`.